someobserver/recurgence/math/06-recurgent-field-equation/index.md

 S = \int_{\mathcal{M}} \mathcal{L} \, dV
 $$

-The system’s dynamics follow from the principle of stationary action: physical evolution corresponds to stationary points of $S$ under admissible variations, subject to the imposed constraints.
+The system's dynamics follow from the principle of stationary action: physical evolution corresponds to stationary points of $S$ under admissible variations, subject to the imposed constraints.

 ---